kplabs-pl/sml-docs/src/tutorials/ml_deployment/onboard_inference.rst

       .. note::
           Vitis AI libraries will, by default, automatically convert the input/output data to the quantized format used internally by the model.

    3. The runner should also feature preprocessing and postprocessing methods that are analogous to the ones used during the model training and evaluation.
-The postprocessing method re-implements the sigmoid layer stripped down by the model compiler during the deployment:
+The postprocessing method re-implements the softmax layer stripped down by the model compiler during the deployment:

       .. code-block:: python3